Photo of Martin Karlson

 2023

-Martin Karlson, David Bastviken (2023) Multi‐Source Mapping of Peatland Types Using Sentinel‐1, Sentinel‐2, and Terrain Derivatives-A Comparison Between Five High‐Latitude Landscapes Journal of Geophysical Research - Biogeosciences, Multi-source Mapping of Peatland Types using Sentinel-1, Sentinel-2 and Terrain Derivatives – A Comparison Between Five High-latitude Landscapes, Vol. 128, Article e2022JG007195 Continue to DOI
+Martin Karlson, David Bastviken (2023) Multi‐Source Mapping of Peatland Types Using Sentinel‐1, Sentinel‐2, and Terrain Derivatives-A Comparison Between Five High‐Latitude Landscapes Journal of Geophysical Research - Biogeosciences, Multi-source Mapping of Peatland Types using Sentinel-1, Sentinel-2 and Terrain Derivatives – A Comparison Between Five High-latitude Landscapes, Vol. 128, Article e2022JG007195 (Article in journal) Continue to DOI

 Martin Karlson (2023) Multi-source Mapping of Peatland Types using Sentinel-1, Sentinel-2 and Terrain Derivatives - A Comparison Between Five High-latitude Landscapes

-Martin Karlson, David Bolin, Hugues Roméo Bazié, Abraham Sotongo Ouedraogo, Boukary Soro, Josias Sanou, Jules Bayala, Madelene Ostwald (2023) Exploring the landscape scale influences of tree cover on crop yield in an agroforestry parkland using satellite data and spatial statistics Journal of Arid Environments, Vol. 218, Article 105051 Continue to DOI
+Martin Karlson, David Bolin, Hugues Roméo Bazié, Abraham Sotongo Ouedraogo, Boukary Soro, Josias Sanou, Jules Bayala, Madelene Ostwald (2023) Exploring the landscape scale influences of tree cover on crop yield in an agroforestry parkland using satellite data and spatial statistics Journal of Arid Environments, Vol. 218, Article 105051 (Article in journal) Continue to DOI

 2022